luctran23/blog-website/_posts/pizza-order.md

 _You: Ahh, let's go with four.

+_Pizza worker 👳‍♂️: Alright, anything else for you?

+_You: Nope, that's all.

+_Pizza worker 👳‍♂️: All right.
+With taxes and all, that's going to be $32.02. and we're looking about 25 to 30 minutes right now.

+_You: Should I pay over the phone or should I pay when they get here?

+_Pizza worker 👳‍♂️: Just whenever the delivery guy gets there, and it's either cash or check, No cards or anything like that.

+_You: Oh, interesting.
+Okay.
+All right, that's no problem.

+_Pizza worker 👳‍♂️: Alright, thank you so much.

+_You: Okay, thank you.

+_Pizza worker 👳‍♂️: Bye

+_You: Bye
 ## Explaination
 (1) I got you in there now.
 It means the information is sucessfully added in the system.